marioftw/MIT-InternationalApp.v2/README.md

-PLEASE NOTE: This is of a student project assessment
+PLEASE NOTE: This is part of a student project assessment

 # Manukau Institute of Technology International Application